Thai Language and Alphabet

 How to Start Learning Thai?

-There are many different ways to learn Thai, including:
+There are many ways to learn Thai, including:

 How do you say Sorry in Thai?

-One of the most essential phrases in Thai is ขอโทษ (kŏr tôt) or เสีย ใจ (sĭa jai), which both mean "sorry."
+An essential phrase in Thai is ขอโทษ (kŏr tôt) or เสีย ใจ (sĭa jai), both mean "sorry."

-Thai is a tonal language with five tones.
-The Thai alphabet, called the Khmer script, has 44 consonants and 32 vowels.
+Thai is a tonal language belonging to the Tai-Kadai family.
+Around 70 million people speak it in Thailand, and 20 million speak it in other areas.
+The language has five tones.
+The alphabet used in Thai is called Khmer script, and it has 44 consonants and 32 vowels.

 What are the Top 3 Languages Spoken in Thailand?